Nashik: Revolutionary activities

-In the 1900s, the Indian Freedom Fighter, Sri Vinayak Damodar Savarkar along with his brother, founded a secret society named Abhinav Bharat in Nasik under the name "Mitra Mela" which was one among many in Maharashtra.
+In the 1900s, the Hindu nationalist Vinayak Damodar Savarkar along with his brother, founded a secret society named Abhinav Bharat in Nasik under the name "Mitra Mela" which was one among many in Maharashtra.
 On 21 December 1909, Anant Kanhere, a Abhinav Bharat member and student from Aurangabad, assassinated Nashik's governor A. M. T. Jackson while he was watching a play in a theatre.
 Kanhere was arrested on the spot, and after investigation, police arrested Vinayak Savarkar and others for conspiring against the government to instigate an armed rebellion.
 The case was known as the "Nasik Conspiracy Case - 1910".
-In the court trial in Bombay, police alleged Savarkar was the brain, moving spirit and inspiration of the conspiracy extending over many years.
-Bombay court sentenced him to life imprisonment, and transportation to notorious Cellular Jail at the Andaman Islands; Savarkar's elder brother, Babarao Savarkar, also received the same punishment and others received varying degrees of imprisonment.
-ICS officer Jackson's assassination created a sensation in Poona, Nasik and Bombay.
-The case and subsequent imprisonment made Savarkar famous.

 In 1930, the Nashik Satyagraha was launched under the leadership of B. R. Ambedkar for the entry of Dalits in Kalaram Mandir.
 In 1931, a meeting of the Bombay Province Charmakar Parishad was organised in Nashik to work out the Chambhars' position concerning the Second Round Table Conference in which Ambedkar was going to participate.
 In 1932, he organised his temple entry movement for the abolition of untouchability in Nashik.